eigengo/opensourcejournal/gaelyk/gaelyk.md

 As in for example Java Server Pages you can use ```<% %>``` and ```<%= %>``` scriptlets to execute code such as conditions within the template.
 In addition you can use
 ```$request.attribute``` or ```${request.attribute}``` to access objects from the request attributes map.
-The usual workflow is pretty obvious -  in groovlet you fill the data and then you render them in the template.
+The usual workflow is pretty obvious -  in groovlet such as one in
+the Listing 3. you fill the data and then you render them in the template as you can see in Listing 4.

 ######Listing 3.
 Hello world groovlet - helloWorldWithRequest.groovy
 ```groovy